-In this article, we examine various customer service scenarios and share tips on how to handle them well.
-If you are a support agent, you might encounter one or more of these problems.
+In this article, we examine various customer service scenarios and share tips on how to handle them professionally.
+If you are a support agent, you might encounter one or more of these situations.

 What are customer service scenarios?